 Use 5 drops lavender essential oil for a sleep aid.
 Lavender calms the brain and body, allowing sleep to come more naturally than using drugs.

-Use 5-10 drops ginger essential oil to relieve symptoms of nausea.
+Use 5-10 drops of ginger essential oil in your homemade inhaler to relieve symptoms of nausea.

 Use 5 drops rosemary oil as a nasal disinfectant.
 Rosemary essential oil is a powerful germicide and can be used safely in the nasal passages as an inhalant.